manju-minji/swift/exercises/strain/README.md

 # Strain

 Implement the `keep` and `discard` operation on collections.
 Given a collection and a predicate on the collection's elements, `keep` returns a new collection containing those elements where the predicate is true, while `discard` returns a new collection containing those elements where the predicate is false.

+Write two functions that each take a function and a list.
+One of them will return the list of items for which the passed in function is true, and the other will return the items for which it is false.

 For example, given the collection of numbers: